Main Menu

 Education, training and work

 Every young person can get advice and support about what they might want to do when they leave school.
-If you have an EHC plan you should also get the chance to talk about these different things at your review meetings.
+If you have an EHC plan you should get the chance to talk about your hopes and plans for the future from year 9.

 It can really help if you get good information when you’re making important decisions.
 Having the chance to ask questions and being listened to can also make a big difference.